 As you know, Eames.com is a marketplace and we cannot have buyers, without having sellers.

-We have made the selling process quick and easy, but just in case you have any questions during the process of selling your Eames piece, we felt that it would be beneficial to create a blog post in case you needed a hand!
+We have made the selling on Eames.com quick and easy, but just in case you have any questions during the process of selling your Eames piece, we felt that it would be beneficial to create a blog post in case you needed a hand!

 There are many marketplaces out there where you can sell your goods. eBay, Amazon and Craigslist are just some of the options out of many.